 The ST can be enhanced by the Recaro package that (not surprisingly) brings a pair of super-supportive Recaro sport seats up front, both with height adjustment, plus leather/cloth upholstery and heated mirrors.
 For extra presence, you could order 17-in wheels finished in black and front brake calipers in red.

 Some of the standard features on higher trim levels are offered on lower trims as options.
-Individual extras include a sunroof, navigation, sport body kit, Kicker subwoofer (for the sedan) and remote start (automatic transmission only).
+Individual extras include a sunroof, navigation, a sport body kit, a Kicker subwoofer (for the sedan) and remote start (automatic transmission only).